20urc3/Sekiryu/README.md

 # Warning

     The xmlrpc.server module is not secure against maliciously constructed data.
 If you need to parse untrusted or unauthenticated data see XML vulnerabilities.

+# Special thanks
+    A lot of people encouraged me to push further on this tool and improve it.
+Without you all this project wouldn't have been the same so it's time for a proper shout-out: @Aspeak @Rosen @Cyb3rops @RussianPanda @Dr4k0nia @Inversecos @C5pider @djinn @corelanc0d3r @ramishaath @chompie1337
+    Thanks for your feedback, support, encouragement, test, ideas, time and care.

 For more information about Bushido Security, please visit our website: https://www.bushido-sec.com/.